cta-observatory/cta-lstchain/README.md

 master branch status: [![Build Status](https://travis-ci.org/cta-observatory/cta-lstchain.svg?branch=master)](https://travis-ci.org/cta-observatory/cta-lstchain)

 Note that notebooks are currently not tested and not guaranteed to be up-to-date.
-In doubt, refer to tested code and scripts.
+In doubt, refer to tested code and scripts: basic functions of lstchain (reduction steps R0-->DL1 and DL1-->DL2) are unit tested and should be working as long as the build status is passing.

 ## Install